clivetong/Talks/BenchmarkDotnet/README.md

 ### What's the talk about?

-How Stephen Toub used [Benchmark.net](https://github.com/dotnet/BenchmarkDotNet) in [his Microsoft Build session](https://youtube.com/watch?v=TRFfTdzpk-M&si=f_qi44B92f6hxnrt) to micro-optimize some code
+How Stephen Toub used [Benchmark.net](https://github.com/dotnet/BenchmarkDotNet) in [his Microsoft Build session](https://youtube.com/watch?v=TRFfTdzpk-M&si=f_qi44B92f6hxnrt) to micro-optimize some code, and why you should use the methods he did.

 ---